 Instagram spots in Barcelona

-Its only imperfection is that it is not finished yet!
-Its completion is expected to be due in around 10 years, when the cranes won’t be around anymore.
+Sagrada Familia is the most visited monument in Spain, a UNESCO heritage site and an outstanding architectural gem.
+It’s an inspired by nature work of art and its only imperfection is that it’s not finished yet!
+Its completion is due in around 10 years, when the cranes won’t be around anymore.

 Tip: book the ticket in advance to avoid the queue and take the audioguide service to discover all the symbolism in Sagrada Familia.